Witness Post: McDonogh School

 McDonogh may not be too self-congratulatory for taking a firm stance, because it waited for the larger general sentiment in society to take that position, before it made the change to non-military.

 Ibid., pp. 270, 323.
-The first Black student to be admitted and to graduate from McDonogh was Milton Belcher.
-He was the only one to make it all twelve years.
-Mr. Belcher helped push McDonogh to accept several new subjects into the curriculum: Black Literature, Black History, and African American Studies found their way into the program.
-These courses, like many other shallow-academic courses before them, have received a bare minimum of attention, and will need beefing up to remain vital to the educational experience.
+The first Black student to be admitted and to graduate from McDonogh was Mr. Milton Belcher in the class of 1971.
+He was the only African American to make it through all twelve years.
+Mr. Belcher helped push McDonogh to accept several new subjects into its curriculum: Black Literature, Black History and African American Studies.
+These courses slowly found their way into the curriculum.
+These courses, like many other shallow-academic courses before them, have received a bare minimum of attention, and will need beefing up to remain rigorous and vital to McDonogh’s educational experience.

-It is ironic that Col William Allan, the first significant force in the school, was credited specifically with drawing up plans for the Samuel Ready School.
-It is only appropriate for McDonogh’s second most influential leader, Maj.
+It is ironic that Col. William Allan, the first significant force in the school, was credited specifically with drawing up plans for the Samuel Ready School.
+It is only appropriate for McDonogh’s second most influential leader, Major “Doc.”
 Louis Lamborn, to help pull the Samuel Ready School through serious difficulties by his recommendations.

 Burgess and Smoot, op. cit., p.
 240.